JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 The second step is to configure the Framework search path of the produced binary.
 It is also known as `rpath` or [run-time search path](https://en.wikipedia.org/wiki/Rpath).
 The binary uses the path to look for the required Frameworks.
-We do not recommend installing you frameworks to the OS without the need.
-You should understand the layout of your future application, for example, you may have `Frameworks` folder under the application bundle with all frameworks you use.
+We do not recommend installing you Frameworks to the OS without the need.
+You should understand the layout of your future application, for example, you may have `Frameworks` folder under the application bundle with all Frameworks you use.
 The `@rpath` parameter can be configured in the XCode.
-You need to open *project* configuration and find the `Runpath Search Paths` section.
-There we specify the relative path to the compiled framework.
+You need to open the *project* configuration and find the `Runpath Search Paths` section.
+There we specify the relative path to the compiled Framework.

 You may also want to set XCode to create all project build files under the project root.
 It is done via `File | Project Settings` menu.
 That will simplify the way you